tldr-pages/tldr/pages/linux/x11vnc.md

 `x11vnc -shared`

-- Launch a VNC server that will continue after a disconnect in view only mode:
+- Launch a VNC server that will not exist after a client disconnects:

 `x11vnc -forever -viewonly`

 - Launch a VNC server on a specific display and screen:

 `x11vnc -display :{{screen}}.{{display}}`

+- Launch a VNC server on screen 2 with the default display:

+`x11vnc -display :2

+- Launch a VNC server on the second monitor:

+`x11vnc -display :0.1`